 Step 4: Stain and finish as desired.
 I also used a wipe on satin poly.

 Step 5: Attach the short 1×3 block to the interior box at each end just as in the photo above using wood glue and countersunk 1 1/4″ wood screws.
 Predrill and insert the screw eye at center.
 Thread the rope through the screw eye leaving about 4″ to fold over then secure with plumbing clamp.
-Repeat for other end after determining length based on your pulley and how high you want the light fixture to hang.
+Repeat for other end after determining the rope length based on your pulley and how high you want the light fixture to hang.

 Step 6: Once the fixture is secure on the pulley insert the cord housing into the predrilled holes and secure with supplied collar.
 Insert all 3 plugs into the extension cord and run the male end of the extension cord up one side of the rope.
 I actually sandwiched the extension cord between the two ropes and clamped it altogether then ran it up to the pulley hook and across the ceiling.
 I made a neutral fabric cord cover so you don’t see the black extension cord hanging across the ceiling.